 We may collect and process the following information about you:

 Information you provide to us - You may provide us with information by answering questions or filling in forms on our Site, by corresponding with us by e-mail or otherwise, when you “Contact us”, on making enquiries or requesting further services from us, when you report a problem with our Site, raise a query regarding the services provided by us, or when we ask you to complete surveys that we use for research purposes, although you do not have to respond to them.
 As a Participant you will also provide us with information on completing your own stories as part of our Point Positive or adding Contributors for Point Positive.
 As a Contributor you will also provide us with information on completing contributions or "stories" for the Participant.
 The information you give us may include your first name, last name, e-mail address, relationship, preferred language and contributions or “stories” about the Participant.

 Information we collect about you - When you visit the Site we may automatically collect information about your computer or device, including your IP address, information about your visit, your browsing history, and how you use the Site.
 This information may be combined with other information you provide to us, as described above.
 We may collect this information for system administration, to collect aggregate information or otherwise in accordance with this Policy.
 This is statistical data about our users' browsing actions and patterns, and does not identify any individual.

-Information we receive from other sources - We work closely with third parties (including, for example, business partners and educational establishments) and, if you are a Participant, have received certain information about you from them in order to start the Point Positive or 1Self processes.
+Information we receive from other sources - We work closely with third parties (including, for example, business partners and educational establishments) and, if you are a Participant, have received certain information about you from them in order to start the Point Positive processes.
 Such information includes but is not limited to your first name, last name and email address which were required to send you an email containing your username and password for you to access the relevant areas of our Site.
 Please note that we will always keep information received from such third parties strictly confidential and will not use it for any purpose other than to contact you in relation to the services on our Site.